NEILXIANG/SundaySchool/sunday-photos/doc/TeacherGuide_en.md

 ## Need help?
 - Send the newest log file from `Desktop/SundaySchoolPhotoOrganizer/logs/`.

+## FAQ

+**Q: How do I force a full rerun if new photos seem unprocessed?**

+Easiest: rename the date folder in `class_photos/` (e.g., `2025-12-21` → `2025-12-21-new`), then run again.
+The app will treat it as new input and fully process it.

+Thorough (optional): delete `Desktop/SundaySchoolPhotoOrganizer/output/.state/` and any per-date caches (if present) under `output/`, then run again.
+Original photos are untouched; only recognition is redone.

 ---

 Developer note: CLI flags like `--tolerance` are for source/dev workflows.
 Teachers should use the packaged `SundayPhotoOrganizer` Desktop-folder workflow.